schustda/Penny-Stock-Predictor/README.md

 # Penny-Stock-Predictor

+FINAL MODEL SCORE ON HOLDOUT SET (XGBoost)
+* AUC: 0.89
+* Recall: 0.74
+* Precision: 0.66

 Tasks:
 * Refine the target and make sure there are no outliers - COMPLETE
-* Begin running top_board / breakout_boards updater
+* Begin running top_board / breakout_boards updater - COMPLETE
+* Re-visit target definition
 * Add top boards within the compiler - not till a later date...
 * Create log for AWS instance to update
+*

 Questions:

+Q: How do I choosed which points to select for the training data?

+A: Have three options remaining.
+Choose all points, or have a percentage of possible points

 Q: How do I treat weekends and market holidays?

 A: Remove them.
 The message boards are much less active on those days.